pydata/xarray/doc/user-guide/datatree.rst

-    If all of your variables are mutually alignable (i.e. they live on the same grid, such that every common dimension name maps to the same length), then you probably don't need :py:class:`DataTree`, and should consider just sticking with ``xarray.Dataset``.
+    If all of your variables are mutually alignable (i.e. they live on the same grid, such that every common dimension name maps to the same length), then you probably don't need :py:class:`xarray.core.datatree.DataTree`, and should consider just sticking with ``xarray.Dataset``.